L'Atlantide (1932 film)

 L'Atlantide is a 1932 German-French adventure and fantasy film directed by G. W. Pabst and starring Brigitte Helm.
 It is based on the novel L'Atlantide by Pierre Benoît.

 Production

 The film is a remake of the 1921 film of the same name directed by Jacques Feyder.
 After Feyder refused to create a sound remake of L'Atlantide, Pabst took to directing the film.
 Both Pabst and Feyder's film adaptations were shot in the Sahara Desert.
 To compete with American films, the film was shot in three languages: English, French and German.
+Jean Angelo, who had played Cpt Morhange in Feyder's version, reprised his role in the French version of the remake.
+Brigitte Helm played Queen Antinéa in all three versions.